happidence1/DataLabs/README.md

 # DataLabs
-for 2021 Texas A&amp;M ERS Conference on Energy
+for 2021 Texas A&amp;M Conference on Energy